Get the Marcus mobile banking app

 Here’s a quick rundown on what we found with many CDs:

 There are two types of money markets you may have read about: money market accounts (offered by banks and credit unions) and money market funds (offered by brokerage firms).
 Similar names, different rules.
-We’re focusing on the ones offered by banks – money market accounts.
+We’re focusing on the bank account option – money market accounts.

 Money market accounts offer APYs that are generally lower than ones you’d find with certificates of deposit, but money market accounts offer access typical CDs don’t: You can add money on a regular basis and may be able to withdraw funds with a debit card and/or checks along with digital transfers.
 Bank regulations limit these types of withdrawals, among others, to six total per month, but this limit may not apply to in-person withdrawals.